ansible/ansible/docs/docsite/rst/community/collection_development_process.rst

 We do not merge every PR.
 Here are some tips for making your PR useful, attractive, and merge-worthy.

-.. _community_changelogs:
+.. _collection_changelogs:

 Changelogs
 ----------

-Changelogs help users and developers keep up with changes to ansible-core and Ansible collections.
-Ansible and many collections build changelogs for each release from fragments.
+Changelogs help users and developers keep up with changes to Ansible collections.
+Many collections build changelogs for each release from fragments.
 For ansible-core and collections using this model, you **must** add a changelog fragment to any PR that changes functionality or fixes a bug.

 You do not need a changelog fragment for PRs that: